nifs-software/nifs-retrieve/docs/source/installation.rst

 If you would rather download the SDK from website directly, you must choose CentOS8 SDK whatever linux distribution your PC depends on.
 And replace path names in the above code line with your own setting.

 libana2
 ~~~~~~~~
-`libana2`_ is a client library
+`libana2`_ is a client library to use Kaiseki Server and experimental database.
-to use Kaiseki Server and experimental database. :py:mod:`.nifs.anadata` module requires this library.
+:ref:`anadata<anadata-module>` module requires this library.
 The source files are availabe from a git server.
 You can download it by ``git`` command:

 .. prompt:: bash $